 Page Length: 14 pages

-Location: Volume 6 Tab 39

 INTRODUCTION

-Generators who store waste oil and waste oil burners are now required to develop preparedness, prevention and contingency (PPC) plans [25 Pa.
-Code 298.22(g) and 298.64(h)].
-The Department envisions PPC plans for most waste oil generators and burners to be a considerably scaled-back version than a PPC plan needed for waste oil transfer and processing facilities.
+As specified in 25 Pa Code § 298.22(g) and 298.64(h), generators who store waste oil and waste oil burners are required to develop preparedness, prevention and contingency (PPC) plans [25 Pa.
+Code § 298.22(g) and 298.64(h)].
+The Department envisions PPC plans for most waste oil generators and burners to be a considerably scaled-back version in comparison to a PPC plan needed for waste oil transfer and processing facilities.

 PPC plans serve a variety of purposes.
-First, they make an owner/operator consider what would happen to his or her business and workers if a fire, spill or other emergency occurs at the business location.
-Second, they require the owner/operator and his or her employees to be prepared to handle any such emergencies.
+First, they make an owner/operator consider what would happen to the business and workers if a fire, spill or other emergency occurs at the business location.
+Second, they require the owner/operator and employees to be prepared to handle any such emergencies.
 Finally, they can serve as a resource for firefighters and other emergency response personnel in the event of an emergency.

 This publication is designed to aid generators and burners who store waste oil in developing a simple, but satisfactory PPC plan.
 While this publication only pertains to waste oil, the owner/operator of a facility that stores products that may be of concern in the event of an emergency, such as gasoline, paint thinners, and solvents may want to include these products in the PPC plan for the facility.
-The actual complexity of the plan will depend upon the nature of the business where the waste oil is being stored.
+The complexity of the plan will depend upon the nature of the business where the waste oil is being stored.

-Should the owner/operator want more detailed information or decide a more complex PPC plan is appropriate for his or her facility, the Department’s policy, “Guidelines for the Development and Implementation of Environmental Emergency Response Plans” (362-2200-001), should be consulted.
+Should the owner/operator want more detailed information or decide a more complex PPC plan is appropriate for the facility, the Department’s policy, “Guidelines for the Development and Implementation of Environmental Emergency Response Plans” (400-2200-001), should be consulted.

 The Department recommends that a copy of the current PPC plan be provided to the local fire department.